 Dotted across the lush English countryside lie quaint, timeless relics of an era gone by.
-In a time when travel is challenging and the new normal feels so uncertain, what could be better than exploring the prettiest English villages and getting lost in Britain’s rich history?
+If you’re looking for a weekend getaway or quick day trip, what could be better than exploring the prettiest English villages and getting lost in Britain’s rich history?

 Whether you’re looking to relax in a country pub, hunt for gems at local shops, uncover some English history or hike through the rolling countryside; these postcard-perfect villages will have something for everyone.

 🏴 The 40+ Prettiest English Villages

 I couldn’t possibly create any kind of hierarchy when it comes to the prettiest English villages.
 They’re all so unique and spectacular in their own ways, how could I ever pick a favourite?!